henriquebenjamim/hbb-market/ReadME.md

 ### Future Enhancements:

-- [ ] Authentication: Implement user authentication and authorization for added security.
+- [x] Authentication: Implement user authentication and authorization for added security.
-- [ ] Front End with Angular (Plus Point): Develop a front-end interface using Angular to provide a complete e-commerce experience.
 - [ ] Unit tests
 - [ ] Deploy

+### Plus point:
+- [ ] Front End with Angular: Develop a front-end interface using Angular to provide a complete e-commerce experience.